nextgen-user/CoolAGI/README.md

 Image Uploads:
 Upload Through UI.

-# This is in development and complete code and readme will be shared soon.
+### This is in development and complete code and readme will be added soon.